Png image

 The most common causes of gingival recession are:

-Aggressive tooth brushing – Brushing your teeth too rigorously with a hard-bristled toothbrush can erode the tooth enamel at the gum line, and irritate or inflame gum tissue and cause bleeding.
+Aggressive tooth brushing – Brushing your teeth too rigorously with a hard-bristled toothbrush can erode the tooth enamel at the gumline, and irritate or inflame gum tissue and cause bleeding.

 Poor oral hygiene – When dental plaque is not removed adequately during regular brushing and flossing, bacteria builds up and begins to affect the gum tissue.
 The bacterial toxins in plaque promote infection and erode the underlying jawbone.

-Periodontal disease – Periodontal disease is usually the result of improper oral hygiene but can be a result of systemic diseases such as diabetes.
+Periodontal disease – Periodontal disease or gingivitis gum recession is usually the result of improper oral hygiene but can be a result of systemic diseases such as diabetes.
 Excess sugars in the mouth and narrowed blood vessels caused by diabetes create an ideal environment for oral bacteria to thrive.
 The bacterium causes an infection which progresses below the gum line and deep into the bone that supports the teeth, eventually resulting in tooth loss.

 MAKE THE MOST OF YOUR SMILE.